-We have about 60 members of our team, including resident assistants, each of whom is a certified nursing assistant, housekeeping and maintenance, and our wonderful dining services staff.
-Our management team, several of whom have been here for more than five years, includes a senior executive director, community relations director, life enrichment director, business office director, maintenance director and a resident care director, who is a licensed practical nurse.
+We have about 60 members of our team, including housekeeping, maintenance, our wonderful dining services staff and resident assistants, each of whom is a certified nursing assistant.
+Our management team, several of whom have been here for many years, includes a senior executive director, community relations director, life enrichment director, business office director, maintenance director and a resident care director, who is a licensed practical nurse.
 All of us here strive to be gentle, patient and respectful, and to work together as a team to make sure the years our residents spend with us are filled with joy, companionship and love.

 Our Community Lifestyle

 A Wonderful, Active Lifestyle

-There is never a dull moment at the Brookdale Sandy Springs!
+There is never a dull moment at the Brookdale Sandy Springs.
 For our gentlemen, we have a men’s club that meets once a month over lunch.
 A speaker is invited in to talk about whatever our residents are interested in, from our local sports teams to fishing to current events.
 The Red Hat Society meets once a month, during which our ladies enjoy discussing women’s issues.
 They really do wear red hats, which they make themselves in art class!
 We always celebrate our residents’ birthdays in style, with a monthly party for all residents born that month, and a special luncheon on their actual birthday.
 Thanksgiving is a huge family event, with more than 200 people, including family members and friends joining us for dinner and entertainment the Saturday before the actual holiday.
-Residents especially love word games, such as Scrabble and card games, including Bridge, which residents play most afternoons at 2:30.
+Residents especially love word games, such as Scrabble and card games, including bridge, which residents play most afternoons at 2:30.
 Every morning at 10 a.m., we offer a stretch and flex exercise program, with additional exercises classes every Tuesday and Thursday given by our physical therapists.
 Our resident walking club frequently walks along the nearby Chattahoochee River trail, which meanders along the river.
-We also offer educational enrichment programs during which an outside medical professional comes to our community to discuss health-related topics, such as how to protect yourself against the flu or keeping blood pressure under control.
+We also offer educational enrichment programs.
+At these, an outside medical professional comes to our community to discuss health-related topics; such as how to protect yourself against the flu or keeping blood pressure under control.